hytechclub/web-101/Week05/ReverseEngineeringChallenge.md

 ![](https://i.imgur.com/Ikct8WW.png)

+(view the full-size image here: https://i.imgur.com/Ikct8WW.png)

 Your goal is to replicate the webpage using HTML!
 Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html).
 Then, start adding the necessary code to create your webpage!

+## Notes
+It is not necessary to have each part of the text/content match the image exactly.
+The important thing is recognizing each element and creating it with HTML!
+The [HTML Cheatsheet](../Week05/HtmlCheatsheet.md) can be a big help.

 ## Helpful Resources
 - The Dunder Mifflin image is here: https://i.imgur.com/1ILZgbP.jpg